 In most cases when auto accidents occur, one or both drivers deal only with civil liability, meaning they are focused on who will pay for injuries and other damages.
 In addition, they also deal with insurance companies to make sure their rates do not increase due to the accident.
 However, even if an accident takes place where nobody involved with the accident was deemed to be negligent, criminal charges such as hit-and-run may result.
 Due to the serious nature of such charges and the consequences of a conviction, it is crucial you know what you may be up against with police and prosecutors.
-To make sure your legal rights are protected regarding hit-and-run charges, speak to a personal injury attorney Newport Beach residents trust for expert guidance.
+To make sure your legal rights are protected regarding hit-and-run charges, speak to an attorney for expert guidance.

 To be convicted of hit-and-run when an accident occurs, you must have knowledge that an accident actually took place.
 While it is always possible you may not have been aware of being involved in an accident, most judges rarely believe a defense of ignorance.
 Therefore, rely on an experienced car crash attorney that can help you build a solid defense.